Sumanth077/Hands-On-AI-Engineering/Financial analyst using agno and GPT-OSS coder/README.md

-# MCP Financial Analyst with Agno Framework Setup Guide
+# Financial Analyst using Agno and GPT-OSS Coder

-This guide will help you set up the enhanced MCP-powered Financial Analyst that uses the Agno agentic framework with GPT-OSS model and Firecrawl for news integration.
+A smart financial analysis agent powered by Agno and GPT-OSS Coder.
+This application enables users to perform financial research, analysis, and reporting using agentic workflows and AI models.

+<<<<<<< Updated upstream
 ## 🏗️ Architecture Overview

 ### File Structure